 Meanwhile, denial of the obvious is actually an excellent tactic when nothing else works.
 Quit trying to make sense out of it, and listen to my real-life story.

-I was on a writing team for a large, ambitious project with daily stand-up meetings.
+I was on a dispersed writing team for a large, ambitious project with daily stand-up meetings just for the writers.
+There was no direct face-to-face contact with either the other writers, or the engineers.
+The writer stand-ups were all conducted remotely by video, and lasted for upwards of an hour each day.
 We were expected to repeat all this information on a Slack channel run by a bot.
 If our reported activities deviated from our weekly plan, there was yelling.
 I began to lie on my reports, and actively hid my progress.

 Us older curmudgeons didn’t like the amount of sheer overhead, or how the remote client-side engineers never responded to any communications from us, ever.
-We were not allowed to complain about this, or to accurately factor in the learning curve for tools and processes.
+We were not part of their stand-ups or their office culture.
+We were not allowed to complain about this lack of responsiveness, or to accurately factor in the learning curve for tools and processes.
 Even mentioning it was treated as insubordination.

 The last straw was getting slammed for an innocent comment on Slack.
 I dreamed of East Germany.